 The significant contribution that financial inclusion can make to achieving inclusive economic growth and the Sustainable Development Goals has gained global recognition.
-This has in turn led to critical policy reforms that help establish an enabling environment to promote financial inclusion.

 This online training is developed and implemented as joint initiative between Frankfurt School of Finance & Management and the Alliance for Financial Inclusion (AFI).
 You will benefit from world class education experience of a top-ranked business school, combined with the expertise from the world`s leading organization for financial inclusion policymakers.

 What Do We Offer?

 Final exam fee: An additional final exam fee will be charged for the second and third final exam attempt